 The pros of this method are that it’s free, and you can do it both on your desktop and on your smart phone with the Amazon buyer’s app.
 The main cons of this method are that you can only do this trick for one seller at a time, and if you have multiple sellers to research, it can take up a lot of time.

 My favorite method to find out stock levels of my competitors is to use the How Many? app.
 When you sign up for How Many? you get access to both the Chrome extension and the smart phone app.
 The How Many? extension can be easily installed on the Chrome browser and be up and running in no time.
-When you open up an Amazon sales page and click on the How Many? icon, you’ll see the inventory levels of every seller selling that item (both FBA and MF).
+When you open up an Amazon sales page and click on the How Many? icon, you’ll see the inventory levels of every seller selling that item (both FBA and MF), even if the seller has buyer limits on his listing.
 To learn about many more features of How Many?, simply click here.

 How Many? also has a mobile app that you can use anywhere you have a connection.
 Simply scan the item’s barcode or enter in the UPC or ASIN, and you’ll see immediately the stock levels every seller has for that item.

-There is a monthly fee for How Many?, but for the time it saves, it’s well worth the cost for us.
+There is a free version of How Many? (which allows 5 free scans per day) and a paid version that has unlimited scans, but for the time it saves, it’s well worth the cost for us.
 For that one monthly fee you get access to both the Chrome extension and the mobile app.

 Knowing how many items your competitors have in stock is not only good for when you are out sourcing, but also when you are pricing your items.
 If the three lowest priced sellers all have just one item in stock, then depending on the rank, you might want to price your item higher then theirs, knowing they might sell out while your item is headed to a FBA warehouse.
 On the other hand, if you see that the lowest priced competitor has 100 in stock, you might want to price more competitively to get a quicker sale.
 It’s all about strategy and what works best for you.